Left Continue shopping

 • sip warm after meals

-This blend soothes inflammation, relaxes the esophagus, and gently protects the stomach lining.
+This blend soothes irritation, relaxes the esophagus, and gently protects the stomach lining.
 It’s safe for daily use, particularly in the evening.

 heartburn otc-products

-📌 When choosing a remedy, consider how often symptoms occur, any chronic conditions or allergies, pregnancy status, and interactions with other treatments.
-It’s also smart to have otc allergy meds on hand in case of unexpected reactions.
+📌 When choosing a product, consider how often discomfort occurs, any chronic conditions or pregnancy status, and interactions with other supportives.
+It’s also smart to have seasonal sensitivity products on hand in case of unexpected reactions.

 Lifestyle Tips and Recurrence Prevention

 Eating habits directly influence the frequency and severity of heartburn.
 Spicy, fatty food, carbonated drinks, and late meals are common culprits—but triggers can be individual.
-Keep a food diary if symptoms persist.
+Keep a food diary if discomfort persists.

 Key guidelines for managing heartburn through diet: